 FADs in the WPO appear to operate very much like logs in terms of fish aggregation, how the tuna behave in their vicinity, and the general strategies used by seiners to set on them.
-Two basic types of FAD association are recognised; the first involving FADs that are anchored in place, usually within a network of similar units, and the second involving FADs that have broken loose from their mooring lines and drifted away or have been deliberately deployed without mooring lines.
-Within the second category, the Japanese appear to include associations with logs and debris that have been roped together (Tanaka, 1989).
+Two basic types of FAD association are recognised.
+The first involves FADs that are anchored in place, usually within a network of similar units, and the second occurs with FADs that have broken loose from their mooring lines and drifted away, or have been deliberately deployed without mooring lines.
+Within the second category, the Japanese appear to include associations with logs and debris that have been roped together (Tanaka 1989).
 The Japanese are also known to anchor FADs near small islands and release them to drift after a suitable 'ageing' period has resulted in the accumulation of encrusting life and a population of baitfish (D.G.
 Itano pers. comm.).
-A large volume of literature exists on the types and designs of FADs in use in the WPO (e.g. Preston 1982; SPC 1989; Malig et al. 1991).
+A large volume of literature exists on the types and designs of FADs in use in the WPO (e.g. Preston 1982; Malig et al. 1991).

-Anchored and drifting FAD sets make up 2 per cent and 3 per cent of the 1992 sets recorded on the RTFD, respectively.
+Anchored and drifting FAD sets make up two and three per cent, respectively, of the 1992 sets recorded on the RTFD.